 What is Anhedonia in Simple Terms?

-Anhedonia is a disorder distinguished by a lack of pleasure or ability to experience joy in activities that were once regarded as enjoyable and rewarding.
-It is typically found in depression-diagnosed cases but can also be found in combination with other mental disorders like schizophrenia or bipolar disorder.
+The disorder is distinguished by a lack of pleasure or ability to experience joy in activities once regarded as enjoyable and rewarding.
+It is typically associated with depression, anxiety, and other psychiatric disorders in combination with other mental disorders like schizophrenia or bipolar disorder.

 Anhedonia Definition